 Today, however, the women of the developed nations engage with the global economy in varied ways: doing paid work at every level, exercising control of substantial wealth in the form of investments, making significant charitable contributions, as well as making the majority of consumption decisions across most product domains.
 The Double X Economy concept not only recognizes the participation of women in all aspects of the economy, but highlights the ways that these behaviors become interconnected across domains and national boundaries, while exhibiting a distinctive ethos as a result of the gendered identity of the participants.

-Professor Scott will appear at the Oxford Analytica Global Horizons 2013 conference as part of a panel on the Double X Economy.
-September 2013.
+Professor Scott will appear at the Oxford Analytica Global Forum, in a special session dedicated to the Double X Economy in September, 2013.

 Professor Scott will give a lecture at the University of Vermont in November, 2013.

 Professor Scott gave the opening speech at the Oxford Forum for Women in the World Economy on May 20, 2013 at the Said School, University of Oxford.